 Journalists reporting on energy and natural resources just got a new data resource: a report from the U.S. Extractive Industries Transparency Initiative (EITI).
 Want to know what the government gets paid for coal, oil, and mining on federal lands?
 It has pretty good answers.

-Here are some recent reports by the Congressional Research Service related to the environment/energy beat.
-Congress does not release them to the public.
-We again thank the Federation of American Scientists' Government Secrecy Project for doing so.
+Here are some reports of possible interest to environmental journalists from the Congressional Research Service (CRS).
+Congress does not release them to the public, but the Union of Concerned Scientists' Government Secrecy Project does.Topics on the Beat:

 In this issue: Taking readers on a journey; award winner focuses on eco damage being done now; investigative reporting can produce a ‘higher obligation’; effects of climate change on journalism; report probes multiple sources of global mercury pollution; studying smaller newspapers; basing coverage on scientific evidence; farm bill’s future environmental impacts; book reviews; and more.SEJ Publication Types: